 Developmental Education Initiative (2009–2012)

-Through initiative launched by the Bill & Melinda Gates Foundation, JFF teamed up with several national partner organizations to work with six states and 15 community colleges to implement innovative reforms to developmental education.
+Through an initiative launched by the Bill & Melinda Gates Foundation, JFF teamed up with several national partner organizations to work with six states and 15 community colleges to implement innovative reforms to developmental education.
 JFF developed and advocated for policies to remove barriers to success and accelerate the scale of successful models.
-Participating states were: Connecticut, Florida, North Carolina, Ohio, Texas, and Virginia.
+Participating states were Connecticut, Florida, North Carolina, Ohio, Texas, and Virginia.

 Completion by Design (2011–2017)

 Supported by the Bill & Melinda Gates Foundation, JFF worked with community college associations and state systems in three states to significantly increase completion and graduation rates for low-income students under 26 years old.
 JFF helped state teams identify and implement policies that support college efforts to provide needed structure for the student experience, from initial connection to college through completion or transfer.
-Participating states were: Florida, North Carolina, and Ohio.
+Participating states were Florida, North Carolina, and Ohio.

 Middle-Skill STEM Pathways (2013–2017)

 Supported by the Leona M. and Harry B. Helmsley Charitable Trust, JFF and Achieving the Dream helped a cohort of colleges across four states (Connecticut, Florida, Ohio, and Virginia) strengthen pathways into STEM careers that do not require a four-year degree.
 In addition, community college systems in seven states with strong Achieving the Dream college participation convened for peer learning opportunities in developing state policy conditions and strategies for accelerating student success and completion in STEM pathways.
-Participating states were: Connecticut, Florida, Hawaii, Massachusetts, Ohio, Oklahoma, and Virginia.
+Participating states were Connecticut, Florida, Hawaii, Massachusetts, Ohio, Oklahoma, and Virginia.